bentheiii/Records/README.md

     # field tokens can even be more complex in case of nested field types
     names_of_children: Annotated[List[Annotated[int, check, Eval]], check]  # the list will be checked to be a list, and each item individually will be checked or coerced to be an int using the built-in Eval coercer.

-    # validators can also be added after declaring them with pre_bind
+    # validators can also be added after declaration with pre_bind
     @classmethod
     def pre_bind(cls):
         @cls.last_name.add_validator